denizyuret/calvin-scripts/README.md

 * `calvin_extract_tactile.py`: Extract the mean pixels of `depth_tactile` (2) and `rgb_tactile` images.
 Saved as e.g. `D-validation-tactile.tsv.gz`.

+* `calvin_fix_tactile.py`: The initial version of extract_tactile did not normalize the values, depth pixels were too small, rgb pixels were too large.
+I fixed these using this script, and named the normalized files e.g. `D-validation-tactile2.tsv.gz`.
+The extract script is also fixed now and normalizes.

 * `python calvin_extract_language.py auto_lang_ann.npy`: extract start, end, task, instruction triples in tab separated format